 PS C:\ > Invoke-Command -ScriptBlock { [System.Environment]::OSVersion.Version } -ComputerName PC01 | Select-Object PSComputerName,Build

-I wrote a small script which test that computers (from PC0001 to PC0400) are reachable, if so it tries to retrieve OS Version via WinRM and wrote informations inside a C:\OS_Version_List.csv file.
+I've written a little script that tests wether the computers (from PC0001 to PC0400) are reachable, if so it tries to retrieve the operating system version via WinRM and writes the information to a C:\OS_Version_List.csv file.

 #Test for PC0001 to PC0400